Shop Floor Automations YouTube Transcriptions

 Over here on the right, it is going to show me a little bit about the status of what is going on with that machine right now.
 What status it is in.
 How long it has been in that status.
 So, if I want to put, for instance, an unplanned downtime, I would click that button and I would get a drop-down list.
 This list is user-definable.
 You can have as many reason codes as you want.

-But maybe I am having a quality issue – I can just highlight that reason code, and hit “start new status” and instantly, the database sees the new status and starts collecting time against that.
+But maybe I am having a quality issue – I can just highlight that reason code and hit “start new status” and instantly, the database sees a new status and starts collecting time against that.
 You will see the color here has changed, and each of these colors represents the current status of that particular machine.

 I can have planned downtimes, such as breaks, setup, maybe teardown.
 I have an in cycle button – this is really only used if you’re manually tracking cycle time.
 In most cases, we’re actually going to get the cycle time from your machine automatically, but perhaps you have a manual process you want to track?
 So maybe you could have a cycle time called “inspection”?
 And the human can just push a button to start a timer to say they’re inspecting parts.